 Actinium has forged strong partnerships with companies globally who share our vision of bringing targeted radiotherapies to patients in need.

 In April 2022, Actinium announced Immedica licensed the rights to commercialize Iomab-B (1-131 apamistamab) in the EU, Middle East and North Africa.
 Actinium received a $35 million upfront payment and is eligible to receive up to an additional $417 million in potential regulatory and sales milestones as well as royalties in the mid-twenty percent range of Iomab-B sales under the terms of the license agreement.
+Read more about this agreement in our press release.

 In 2021, Actinium and Astellas announced a continuation of our collaborative research partnership focused on developing theranostics to both image and diagnose solid tumor cancers and treat them leveraging Actinium’s AWE technology platform to utilize the Ac-225 radioisotope warhead with select targeting agents owned by Astellas as part of its Rx+© initiative.